Best practice examples of e-commerce images

 - These recommendations were authored by the University of Cambridge, Engineering Design Centre.
 They were commissioned by Unilever.

-Our research found that shoppers rarely read the caption that accompanies the image, this is typically the cause of people accidentally buying the wrong size.
+- Our research found that shoppers rarely read the caption that accompanies the image.
+This is typically the cause of people accidentally buying the wrong size of product.

-We tested best-practice images against typical pack shots using our SEE-IT tool.
+- We tested the visual clarity of best-practice images against typical pack shots using our SEE-IT tool.
 The outcome is reported in this news bulletin.

 More best-practice examples of e-commerce images